eclipse-sw360/sw360.website/content/en/docs/Deployment/Upgrading/Deploy-Upgrade-to-Liferay-7.3-and-Java-11.md

+---
+linkTitle: "Liferay 7.3 and Java 11"
+title: "Liferay 7.3 and Java 11"
+weight: 100
+description:
+  Upgrading previous sw360 instances to Liferay 7.3.x and Java 11
+---

 ## Introduction

 We are covering the update for ubuntu here, because that is our main / agreed base system for running sw360. sw360 may run on a varienty of other linux distributions or OSes such as macosx, but in order to avoid problem we agreed on having a reference OS, which are the ubuntu long term releases.